How values, behaviours and employer brand work together

 While BP people were undoubtedly safety-minded, the organisation over-stretched itself in the pursuit of performance until the elastic snapped.

 Values and behaviours are the guidebook for the mindset of the business – they set the drumbeat for consistent organisational behaviour.

 And, the energy company has improved, with injuries falling from 1.6 per million hours worked to 0.83, and oil spilled by 49.2%.

-Well, I am a fan of the Power of 3, but whatever the number you choose, make them memorable and keep up the ante in communications.
+Well, I am a fan of the Power of 3, but whatever number you choose, make it memorable and keep up the ante in communications.
 Of course, if you want to select the top values chosen by most success start-ups, then look here.

 What does this mean for Employer Brand and EVP?

 Nothing happens in a vacuum.